My teen is gifted and they are on the autism spectrum or neurodiverse.

 Some of the Self-Awareness Skills They Will Learn Include:

-Specifics about the Gifted Teen with Autism and Caregiver Group
+Specifics about the Gifted Teen Group

-Online Social Skills Group in California
+Online Support Group in California

 Join a Group